Flatbreads with goat cheese, soft-cooked eggs, and arugula

 - Peel and thinly slice the red onion.

-While the onion cooks, crack the eggs and sprinkle the flatbreads with oil.
+While the onion cooks, start the flatbreads.

 Assemble the flatbreads